diazxchris/Inland-Solar-Sales/README.md

 * C++ 17

 ## Installation
-To use download the main.cpp file and open with your IDE or Integrated Development Enviornment such as Visual Studio.
+To use download the main.cpp file and open with your IDE or Integrated Development Enviornment such as Visual Studio, then run using your favorite compiler.

 ## Usage
 This program was created for a class project and is therefore not reliable for accuracy. :)